ShengPengYu/GLNMDA/README.md

-# writtingRecoginition
+# GLNMDA
-This is a handwritten numeral recoginiting project
+1.This is a handwritten numeral recoginiting project 2.asdfasdfasdf